 The size and paper stock were chosen to reflect SWRC’s values.
 The booklet is printed on 8.5″ x 14″ paper folded in half to minimize paper waste, and the paper stock is 100% recycled post-consumer waste.

-WordPress was chosen for their website platform; it will allow the website to evolve as their businesses do.
-We also set up custom Google+ profiles for each business to boost their search-engine visibility.
+WordPress was chosen for their website platform as it will allow the site to easily evolve with the business.
+We also set up a custom Google+ profile for each business to boost search-engine visibility.
 This had an immediate positive effect on bookings at their long-term stay boarding house, R-Bar Accommodations.

 This past summer I was sent out on assignment to the Canadian Light Source synchrotron at Innovation Place bordering the U of S campus.
 In addition to taking some portrait shots of Trinita Barboza, a vet-med student working at the synchrotron on a summer research project, I was given the chance to tour the facility and set up some interior panoramic shots.
 It Was Very Cool.
 (You can quote me on that.)